 Incorporated into the Shipwreck Walk, the Adolphe is serviced by a dedicated viewing gantry that extends over the wreck site, allowing visitors a safe view into the body of the hull.
 An interpretative sign provides additional information on the loss and interesting historical photographs of the wreck being pounded by the sea.
 The can be reached.
 Located in Stockton, the northern breakwater and viewing platform leads from Griffith Park accessible from Pitt Street that skirts the ocean shore.

-Illawarra signs and trails
+Illawarra and South Coast

 Queen of Nations, Corrimal Beach